larytet/synel/README.md

 The script is based on Selenium WEBdriver and requires relevant Python modules

-Run the script without arguments to see the usage
+Run the script without arguments to see the usage.